-- A. Should a county department/office justify the need to have a county credit card they must first request and receive authorization by resolution of the Board of Commissioners as outlined in O.R.C.
-Section 301.27(C). - B. The Board shall at the time of approval by way of resolution, authorize the credit limit of the credit card and that the card will only be used for purchases as outlined in O.R.C.
-Section 301.27(B)(1) as follows: - 1) Food expenses - 2) Transportation expenses - 3) Gasoline and oil expenses - 4) Motor vehicle repair and maintenance expenses - 5) Telephone expenses - 6) Lodging expenses - 7) Internet service provider expenses - 8) In the case of a public children services agency, expenses for purchases for children for whom the agency is providing temporary emergency care pursuant to section 5153.16 of the Revised Code, children in the temporary or permanent custody of the agency, and children in a planned permanent living arrangement. - C. The county department/office shall only hold one card.
-By applying the Board, the county department/office agrees to use the card only as indicated and for purchases as outlined above.
-Further, the county department/office by applying to the Board, agrees that should they violate this policy or O.R.C.
-Section 301.27 the Board may revoke the credit card it previously authorized.
-The clerk to the Board shall maintain a list of the county departments/offices that have Board approved credit cards. - D. This policy supplants past county procedures and takes effect immediately.
-The Board reaffirms its authorization of any county department/office that has a Board approved credit card prior to the implementation of this policy. - E. Administration of this policy shall be as set forth in O.R.C.
-Section 301.27.
+- B. The Board shall at the time of approval by way of resolution, authorize the credit limit of the credit card and that the card will only be used for these purchases:

+- 1) Food expenses

+- 2) Transportation expenses

+- 3) Gasoline and oil expenses

+- 4) Motor vehicle repair and maintenance expenses

+- 5) Telephone expenses

+- 6) Lodging expenses

+- 7) Internet service provider expenses

+- 8) In the case of a public children services agency, expenses for purchases for children for whom the agency is providing temporary emergency care pursuant to section 5153.16 of the Revised Code, children in the temporary or permanent custody of the agency, and children in a planned permanent living arrangement.

+- C. The debt incurred as a result of the use of a credit card shall be paid from moneys appropriated to specific appropriation line items for work-related expenses.